-Pro tip: white chocolate hardens fast.
+White chocolate hardens fast.
 Remove the water bath from the stove and keep the melted chocolate over the water bath while you work.
-If necessary, bring heat for a little while.
+If necessary, bring back over the heat for a little while.
 Work as fast as you can.

 You can keep them for up to 5 days stored in a hermetic container.

 You can freeze the raw oatmeal cookies (already cut) for up to 3 months.
 Place the cookies (the shouldn't touch each other), in a baking try lined with parchment paper, cover with film wrap and place in the freezer until they are completely frozen.
 Then transfer to a freezer bag or freezer container.
 These raw oatmeal cookies (already cut) keep for up to 3 months.

 To defrost: place on a baking tray lined with parchment paper and let them sit at room temperature for 30 minutes before baking.